Rayan25062011/SkyScratch/README.md

 create a file called skyscratch.py and paste, then follow the examples bellow.

 # Examples
-Make a new file to run it (test.py) and run the code bellow:
+Make a new file to test it (test.py) and run the code bellow:

 ```python
 from SkyScratch.skyscratch import SkyScratch